Tomb of Joshua: History

 The mausoleum at Kifl Haris seen by Jews as the Tomb of Joshua, is known to Muslims as the Maqam of Yusha' ibn Nun (مقام يوشع بن نون; Shrine of Joshua, son of Nun) and as the Maqam of the Servant of Salah ad-Din (مقام خادم صلاح الدين; Shrine of the Servant of Saladin).

 The current structure of the Shrine of Joshua is known to be an Islamic shrine built by Sultan Saladin, which contained on its wall an inscribed plaque stating that "Jawhar ibn Abdullah is one of the servants of the shrine."
 About this man, Palestinian historian Murad Mustafa Dabbagh wrote in his work Biladuna Filastin (Our Country Palestine; 1965) that he performed the pilgrimage on behalf of his master, the martyr Najm al-Din Ayyub, son of Sultan Al-Adil I, and that the Hajj took place in the year 610 AH (1213/14 CE), which places him and the time the shrine was built during the Ayyubid period.

 The shrine considered by Jews to be the tomb of Caleb is seen by Muslims to be the maqam of Prophet Dhu al-Kifl, from whom they consider the first part of the town's name to be derived.

 The third holy structure in Kifl Haris, standing at some distance in the southwest of the town, is a large open shrine dedicated to Prophet Dhul-Nun, identified with Yunus (Jonah).
 Jews see in it the tomb of Nun, the father of Joshua.

 Wafa Palestine News Agency reports that after the 1967 Six-Day War, the village shrines became a religious destination for Jews, with visits increasingly taking a political and Judaizing character.

 Archaeologists from Bar-Ilan University began an excavation project at Khirbet Tibnah, believed to be where Joshua lived and was buried, in July 2022.
-The site is also known as Timnath-serah, which according to the biblical book bearing his name, was given by the Israelites to Joshua.
-The tomb of Caleb is also believed to be at the site.
+The site is also known as Timnath-serah, which according to the biblical book bearing his name, was given by the Israelites to Joshua The tomb of Caleb is also believed to be at the site.
 Dror Raviv of Bar-Ilan University originally mapped the site in 2015, collecting fragments of pottery and documenting remains and burial caves that showed the existence of past Jewish settlement at the site.

-During the 2023 Israel-Hamas war, the tomb was vandalized with antisemitic phrases and support for the October 7 Hamas attack on Israel.
-Yossi Dagan, head of the Shomron Regional Council, accused Palestinians of using "ISIS-like methods" to root out Israel's connections to Jewish holy sites.